NFDT — Norfolk Daylight Time

 What does NFDT stand for?

 NFDT stands for Norfolk Daylight Time.
-It is the daylight saving abbreviation associated with a UTC+12 offset, so it represents a clock setting that is 12 hours ahead of UTC.
+It is a daylight saving time abbreviation used to indicate a clock setting of UTC+12.

 Is NFDT the same as GMT?